 When the Huns diverted to Orléans instead, Geneviève was proclaimed a heroine.
 During subsequent attacks and sieges, it was Geneviève who would negotiate between the armies, looking out for the people of Paris.

 She would go on to counsel Clovis I, the first King of France to convert to Christianity and make Paris his base.
-Cannonized after her death, Saint Genevieve is even today considered the protectrice of Paris.
+Cannonized after her death, Saint Genevieve is even today considered the patron saint and protectrice of Paris.

 The Panthéon in Paris was originally intended to be a temple dedicated to her.
 While the Pantheon ended up being converted into a tribute for the great thinkers and visionaries of France, there is a church dedicated to her in Paris.